danielsunzhongyuan/my_leetcode_in_python/Questions.md

 You may assume the input string will only contain letters of alphabet.

+501. find-mode-in-binary-search-tree
+Given a binary search tree (BST) with duplicates, find all the mode(s) (the most frequently occurred element) in the given BST.

+Assume a BST is defined as follows:

+The left subtree of a node contains only nodes with keys less than or equal to the node's key.
+The right subtree of a node contains only nodes with keys greater than or equal to the node's key.
+Both the left and right subtrees must also be binary search trees.

 628. maximum-product-of-three-numbers
 Given an integer array, find three numbers whose product is maximum and output the maximum product.